I enjoy aquariums, and I have a pet Clown Knife, among other fish. I also like sharing tips with beginners.

 Fish Size and Tank Size

 Lastly, be aware of the growth and maximum size of the fish you are getting.
-While the size of the tank usually limits the growth of the fish (it causes them to produce hormones that limits growth), it does not always.
+While the size of the tank usually limits the growth of the fish (it causes them to produce hormones that limit growth), it does not always.
 Columbian Shark Catfish, for example, will grow until they are simply unmanageable in a smaller tank.
 Furthermore, if you get a fish with a very large maximum size, but it stays small in a smaller tank, the stress of the hormones that keep the fish smaller will still shorten its life span.

 When putting together a community of fish, you want to be sure to select ones that will get along.
 Avoid aggressive species unless you are only getting that species, and get them all at once.
 Once fish communities are established, introducing new fish can sometimes cause fish fights, particularly with the more aggressive, dominance-oriented species.

-Certain species of fish will only get along with their own kind, or sometimes not even their own kind, so do research and plan the fish you are looking for rather than buying them spontaneously.
+Certain species of fish will only get along with their own kind, or sometimes not even their own kind, so do some research and plan the fish you are looking for rather than buying them spontaneously.
 Also, avoid putting very small fish together with very large fish or the smaller fish will likely become dinner for the latter.

 Fish Food and Care

 Before committing to new fish, be aware of the food and care requirements of the species that interest you.
 Some, such as the Clown Knife, require special food (live food or frozen bloodworms work best) and are not ideal for beginners or those who want easier care.
-Others thrive best with a specific PH balance in the water—more acidic or more alkaline—although most fish will get used to the more alkaline water of a well-managed tank.
+Others thrive best with a specific pH balance in the water—more acidic or more alkaline—although most fish will get used to the more alkaline water of a well-managed tank.